open-mmlab/FaceShot/README.md

 2. Download the `ckpts` [folder](https://huggingface.co/MyNiuuu/MOFA-Video-Hybrid/tree/main/ckpts) from the huggingface repo which contains necessary pretrained checkpoints and put it under `./ckpts`.
 You may use `git lfs` to download the **entire** `ckpts` folder.

+#### Building Appearance Gallery
+You can download pre-stored domain features from [here](https://huggingface.co/Gaojunyao/FaceShot/tree/main), or create your own appearance gallery by following these steps:

+1. Place character images for a specific domain into `./characters/images/xx/`, where xx represents the domain index.

+2. Run `python annotation.py` to annotate landmarks for the characters.
+Please note that for non-human characters, manual annotation is required.
+The landmarks will be saved in `./characters/points/xx/`.

+3. Run `python process_features.py` to extract CLIP and diffusion features for each domain.
+The features will be saved in `./target_domains/`.

 #### Running Inference Scripts